plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 give _signatures_ specifying the types of the constructors `zero` and `suc`.
-They tell us that `zero` is a natural number and that `suc` takes a natural number as argument and returns a natural number.
+They tell us that `zero` is a natural number and that `suc` takes a natural number as an argument and returns a natural number.

 You may have noticed that `ℕ` and `→` don't appear on your keyboard.
 They are symbols in _unicode_.
 At the end of each chapter is a list